Registered Nursing and Registered Midwifery Graduate Programs

 There are up to 10 paid study days during the program which will enhance your understandings of mental health conditions, treatment options and how to communicate and build therapeutic connections with clients.
 These days are included in your rostered hours.

-Bendigo Health Mental Health Services provides Child, Young Person, Adult and Older Persons community mental health services.
+Bendigo Health Mental Health Services provides Child, Young Person, Adult and Older Adult community mental health services as well as treatment for Adult and Older Adults in an inpatient setting.

 The aim of the Mental Health Graduate program is to facilitate the transition from student to registered nurse within a supportive environment, offering opportunity for clinical experience and professional development in Mental Health.
 The program encourages consolidation of mental health nursing skills and knowledge within a holistic framework of nursing practice.
-Support is key, with the program offering individual and group supervision plus a preceptor within each rotation.
-Clinical supervision is known to nurture resilience and reduce burnout in nurses.
+Support for the new nurse is key, with the program offering individual and group supervision.
+A preceptor is allocated in each rotation, and inpatient rotations have access to a Graduate Support nurse.
+Clinical supervision is known to nurture resilience and reduce burnout in nurses, and those completing the program will have the opportunity to continue with ongoing clinical supervision.

 For more information contact: Mental Health Professional Development Unit (MHPDU) on (03) 5454 7612